-How many alternative fuel and hybrid vehicles are there in the United States?
+How many electric vehicles (EV) and EV charging stations are in the United States?

 - Table 39.
 Light-Duty Vehicle Stock by Technology Type